Hanseatic Inspiration Review and Specifications

 MS Hanseatic Inspiration itinerary program is based on cruise expeditions to Polar destinations (Arctic and Antarctica), as well as tropical destinations like the South Seas and Amazon remaining on the itinerary.

 In addition to polar itineraries, the ship also operates on voyages visiting Amazon River, Chilean Fjords, Azores Islands, Cape Verde Islands.
-Itinerary durations range between 4-day Frisian Islands (aka Wadden Islands, in North Sea, Europe) to 20-day Antarctica.
+Itinerary durations range between 4-day Frisian Islands (aka the Wadden Islands, in North Sea, Europe) to 20-day Antarctica.

 During the inaugural cruise season, the ship will also visit the Great Lakes.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 Hanseatic Inspiration wiki